 I was presenting a report to a client recently, showing them their website’s awesome results and rankings.
 People around the table pulled out their phones and checked for themselves, Googling keywords for their organization and being happily surprised by how completely they owned the first page of results.
 I moved to the next slide, a proposal for Google Ads, Google’s cost-per-click paid search.

 “Why would I want to pay for an ad when I’m already #1 in search?” one board member asked.

 Assuming that you have the kind of highly effective SEO services we offer and you’ve built your website to a strong position in organic search, why would you want to buy digital ads?

-- You have more control.
-Put a precise message out for the exact group you want to talk to, regardless of the search terms they choose.
+You have more control over who sees your website and the content that they see.
+Google AdWords let you put a precise message out for the exact group you want to talk to, regardless of the search terms they choose.
 Keywords still matter, but you can select many relevant keywords for one ad group.

 Paid search can be very valuable.
-Managing your AdWords investment makes all the difference in your ROI.
-We’ll be happy to discuss your AdWords management needs.
+Managing your Google Ads investment makes all the difference in your ROI.
+We’ll be happy to discuss your Google Ads management needs.